min2ha/ukwa-site/content/target/36184/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Analysis, Opinion and Information on The Middle East & North Africa

 Pauline McNeill is the Scottish Labour candidate for the Glasgow list in the 2016 Scottish Parliament election.